Luka Doncic's Masterful Night Powers Mavs Past Blazers, 132-92

 Just two days after the Dallas Mavericks lost a "clutch game" at the hands of Damian Lillard and the Portland Trail Blazers, Luka Doncic took it upon himself to flip the script on Sunday night, as the Mavs bounced back and won this time around, 132-92.

-Doncic went into a zone from beyond the arc in this one that we have never seen before, finishing with 37 points, seven rebounds and four assists in just 30 minutes of action through three quarters.
+Doncic went into a zone from beyond the arc at a level we have rarely seen before, finishing with 37 points, seven rebounds and four assists in just 30 minutes of action - all while playing just three quarters.
 It was the most points Doncic has scored through just three quarters in his career.
 Doncic shot 13-of-19 from the field and a career-high 8-of-9 from deep.

-He's now shooting 41.8% from three over his last 15 games.
+He's now shooting 43.4% from three over his last 20 games and is up to 37.1% from deep on the season.

 READ MORE: Mavs' 'Significant' NBA Trade Interest in Hawks John Collins?
 Here's Why